amunnelly/randompoems/src/poems/avenge-o-lord.md

 Even them who kept thy truth so pure of old,

-When all our fathers worshiped stocks and stones;
+When all our fathers worshipt stocks and stones;

 Forget not: in thy book record their groans